michaelgruenstaeudl/Bioinf-Example__RNA-seq_mapping_and_count_target_gene/README.md

 =====================================================================================

 ### STEP 1.
 Select and download RNA-Seq sequence data
 This example will be performed on two medium-sized paired-end RNA-Seq sequence data sets of human origin.
-Hence, I select NCBI SRA runs [SRR10677729](https://www.ncbi.nlm.nih.gov/sra/?term=SRR10677729) and [SRR10677731](https://www.ncbi.nlm.nih.gov/sra/?term=SRR10677731) as example input data.
-This data was selected at random and is used here only for demonstrative purposes.
+I select NCBI SRA runs [SRR10677729](https://www.ncbi.nlm.nih.gov/sra/?term=SRR10677729) and [SRR10677731](https://www.ncbi.nlm.nih.gov/sra/?term=SRR10677731) as example input data.
+This data was selected at random and is used here for demonstrative purposes only.

 ##### Import the paired-end RNA-Seq samples from NCBI SRA using the [NCBI SRA-Toolkit](https://github.com/ncbi/sra-tools)